+There is increasing concern over the risks of climate change and related environmental sustainability matters.
 Climate change may imply three primary drivers of financial risk that could adversely affect the Issuer:

-- Transition risks associated with the move to a low-carbon economy, both at idiosyncratic and systemic levels, such as through policy, regulatory and technological changes. - Physical risks related to extreme weather impacts and longer term trends, which could result in financial losses that could impair asset values and the creditworthiness of the Issuer's customers. - Liability risks derived from parties who may suffer losses from the effects of climate change and may seek compensation from those they hold responsible such as state entities, regulators, investors and lenders.
+- Transition risks associated with the move to a low-carbon economy, both at idiosyncratic and systemic levels, such as through policy, regulatory and technological changes, which could increase its exposures and impact its strategies. - Physical risks related to discrete events, such as flooding and wildfires, and extreme weather impacts and longer term shifts in climate patterns, such as extreme heat, rising sea level and more frequent and prolonged drought, which could result in financial losses that could impair asset values and the creditworthiness of the Issuer's customers.
+Such events could disrupt the Issuer's operations or those of its customers or third parties on which it relies and does business with, including through direct damage to assets and indirect impacts from supply chain disruption and market volatility. - Liability risks derived from parties who may suffer losses from the effects of climate change and may seek compensation from those they hold responsible such as state entities, regulators, investors and lenders.

-These primary drivers could result in the following financial risks, among others:
+These primary drivers could result, among others, in the following financial risks:

-- Credit risks: Physical climate change could lead to increased credit exposure and companies with business models not aligned with the transition to a low-carbon economy may face a higher risk of reduced corporate earnings and business disruption due to new regulations or market shifts.
-Central Chile is currently enduring the longest drought of its recent history. - Market risks: Market changes in the most carbon-intensive sectors could affect energy and commodity prices, corporate bonds, equities and certain derivatives contracts.
-Increasing frequency of severe weather events could affect macroeconomic conditions, weakening fundamental factors such as economic growth, employment and inflation. - Operational risks: Severe weather events could directly impact business continuity and operations of both the Issuer and its customers. - Reputational risk could also arise from shifting sentiment among customers and increasing attention and scrutiny from other stakeholders (investors, regulators, etc.) on the Issuer's response to climate change.
+- Credit risks: Physical climate change could lead to increased credit exposure and companies with business models not aligned with the transition to a low-carbon economy may face a higher risk of reduced corporate earnings and business disruption due to new regulations or market shifts. - Market risks: Market changes in the most carbon-intensive sectors could affect energy and commodity prices, corporate bonds, equities and certain derivatives contracts.
+Increasing frequency of severe weather events could affect macroeconomic conditions, weakening fundamental factors such as economic growth, employment and inflation.

+- Operational risks: Severe weather events could directly impact business continuity and operations of both the Issuer and its customers. - Reputational risk: the Issuer's reputation and client relationships may be damaged as a result of its practices and decisions related to climate change and the environment, or to the practices or involvement of its clients, in certain industries or projects associated with causing or exacerbating climate change.